RPDevJesco/ZephyrCSS/README.md

-# Advanced 10-Color CSS Framework
+# ZephyrCSS - An unopologetically Opinionated yet not restrictive Semantic Design Framework

 A comprehensive, semantic color system that scales from 1 essential color to 10 extended colors, providing everything you need for modern web interfaces.